Take on one of the world’s finest hiking routes

 Today’s walk starts with a bus from Chamonix to Les Houches, from where you take the Bellevue cable car up to 1800m.
 From here, instead of going up the “French normal route” of Mont Blanc (up to the Gouter hut at 3800m and to the summit at 4810m) you follow the edge of the mountain to Col de Voza and then start descending to the valley.
-Here you can obserce the traditional local way of making roofs for mountain houses, with large flat stones.
-Later you pass through several small villages on the valley floor with glimpses of Mont Blanc high above.
-The last part of the trail is along the Bon Nant river, to Les Contamines.
+Here you can observe the traditional local way of making roofs for mountain houses, with large flat stones.
+Later you pass through several small villages on the valley floor, with glimpses of Mont Blanc high above.
+The last part of the trail is along the Bon Nant river to Les Contamines.

-You then continue along an ancient Roman path and one of Europe’s most famous trails, across blooming meadows and striking woodland to the refuge; a typical mountain chalet with a breath-taking view.
+You then continue along an ancient Roman path and one of Europe’s most famous trails, across blooming meadows and striking woodland to the refuge; a typical mountain chalet with a breathtaking view.
 Walkers are accommodated in small dormitories for between six to nine people and a hearty evening meal is served in the chalet’s cosy dining room.

 Overnight: Les Contamines